 Under the Corporate Governance Requirements, PLAE is required to have a minimum of five directors.
 The majority of the Board may be composed of group directors or a combination of group directors and independent non-executive directors and have at least two independent non-executive directors.
-The PLAE Board currently comprises six directors, as follows:
+The PLAE Board currently comprises five directors, as follows:

-- · Three independent non-executive Directors;
+- Three independent non-executive Directors;; and - Two Executive Directors.

-- · One non-executive Director; and

-- · Two Executive Directors